 Quarterly state-wide Site Coordinator meetings are facilitated by Upper Valley Lake Sunapee Regional Planning.
-Review of standardized messaging for educating the public, exchanges of information from RFP responses by waste haulers, performance of contractors at events, and trends in paint care legislation and manufacturer's responsibility for disposal, are topics of interest to the group.
+Review of standardized messaging for educating the public, exchanges of information from RFP responses by waste haulers, and performance of contractors at events, are topics of interest to the group.